On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

-To infer the satisfiability of $\Psi$ from the graph $G_{\Psi}$, we will need a few more terminology.
+To infer the satisfiability of $\Psi$ from the graph $G_{\Psi}$, we will need some more terminology.

-\begin{defi} An edge $(\pi_1,\eta,\pi_2)$ is a {\em bad} edge in a graph $G$ (w.r.t. the sentence $\Psi$), if the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ does not admit a solution in $\bbN$. \end{defi}
+\begin{defi} An edge $(\pi_1,\eta,\pi_2)$ is a {\em bad} edge in a graph $G$ (w.r.t. the sentence $\Psi$), if the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ does not admit a solution in $\fNinf$. \end{defi}

-Note that by Lemma~\ref{lem:system}, if $(\pi_1,\eta,\pi_2)$ is a bad edge in~$G$, then there is no model $\cA$ that conforms to $G$ such that the configuration $(\pi_1,\eta,\pi_2)$ is realized in $\cA$ and that $\cA \models \forall x \ (q_i(x)\to \cP_i(x))$ for every $1\leq i\leq \ell$.
+Note that by Lemma~\ref{lem:system}, if $(\pi_1,\eta,\pi_2)$ is a bad edge in $G$, then there is no model $\cA$ that conforms to $G$ such that the configuration $(\pi_1,\eta,\pi_2)$ is realized in $\cA$ and that $\cA \models \forall x \ (q_i(x)\to \cP_i(x))$ for every $1\leq i\leq \ell$.

-Next, we present a similar notion for vertices in $G$.
+Next, we define its analogue for the vertices in $G$.

-\begin{defi} A vertex $\pi$ is a {\em bad} vertex in $G$ (w.r.t. the sentence $\Psi$), if the following holds. \begin{itemize} \item It does not have any outgoing edge in $G$. \item There is $1\leq i \leq \ell$ such that $\pi$ contains $q_i(x)$, but the constraint $\cQ_i^{G,\pi}$ does not admit a zero solution, i.e., the solution where all the variables are assigned with zero. \end{itemize} \end{defi}
+\begin{defi} A vertex $\pi$ is a {\em bad} vertex in $G$ (w.r.t. the sentence $\Psi$), if all of the following conditions hold. \begin{itemize} \item It does not have any outgoing edge in $G$. \item There is $1\leq i \leq \ell$ such that $\pi$ contains $q_i(x)$, but the system $\cQ_i^{G,\pi}$ does not admit the zero solution, i.e., the solution where all the variables are assigned with zero. \end{itemize} \end{defi}